-As the integral spiral structure, Vodovorot is the living embodiment of spirals, swirls, and all related imagery, memetics, and concepts.
-Swirls exist because Vodo exists, and he is an overpowered reality warper due to this.
+As the integral spiral structure, Vodovorot is the living embodiment of it and all related imagery, memetics, and concepts.
+Spirals exists because Vodo exists, and he is an overpowered reality warper due to this.

 Check out the Links section for in-character thoughts!

 Farley (partner, priority) Farley is Vodo's closest friend, confidante, and on-off partner.
 He wants to see Farley learn to combat his anxiety better, but knows that it's a very long uphill climb.
 Farley takes a lot of solace in their relationship.
 Does Vodo?
 Well, sort of - he figured he had romantic feelings for Farley until he actually caught them for Juice.
 Oops....

 Linija (best friend, leader) Linija is the unofficial (official?) leader of the "Line Crew", which Vodo was indoctrinated into.
 He's fine with that, as he ultimately greatly respects Linija's word and opinions, even if he disagrees with large swaths of it (death? wars? violence?
 No thanks!).
 Plus, Linija takes Vodo with him on "work" trips.
 Which is fun and awesome.